 In our model, CC is fully trusted (it is owned by a government).
-The permissioned ledger is also trusted and it is run by CC.
 SP is malicious that is run by a private company.
 It can deviate from the protocol execution by sending incorrect values.
 SP also gets the aggregated consumption data from all the users but also it tries to find out individual users' consumption data.
 Moreover, SP tries to learn each user's bill.
 In our system each consumer can also be malicious to reduce its bill.
-In our system, any malicious user can not collude with any other internal/external attackers.
 We consider the following attacks in our system:

-- Any internal/external attacker tries to learn individual user's consumption and its bill, - Any external attacker sets a fake smart meter and sends fake data consumption to CC in order to unbalance the load. - Any internal attacker tries to corrupt a smart meter and sends incorrect consumption data to unbalanced the load, - Any internal/external adversary tries to corrupt SP to give incorrect prices, - A consumer/user tries to manipulate its consumption data to reduce its bill.
+- Any internal/external attacker tries to learn individual user's consumption and its bill, - Any external attacker sets a fake smart meter and sends fake data consumption to CC in order to unbalance the load, - Any internal attacker tries to corrupt a smart meter and sends incorrect consumption data to unbalanced the load, - Any internal/external adversary tries to corrupt SP to give incorrect prices, - A consumer/user tries to manipulate its consumption data to reduce its bill.